Vincit/tarn.js/README.md

 // pool cannot be used after this. await pool.destroy();

-// Adds synchronous event handlers to for example to allow externally
+// The following examples add synchronous event handlers for example to
-// collecting some diagnostic data of pool behaviour.
-If any of these
+// allow externally collect diagnostic data of pool behaviour.
-// hooks fail, all errors are catched and warnings logged.
+// If any of these hooks fail, all errors are catched and warnings are logged.

 // resource is acquired from pool pool.on('acquireRequest', eventId => { });